stevebeisner/PyTem/README.md

   (-o | --out)          Out file name.
 Defaults to '<stdout>' if
                         not specified.
 Expands infiles in order.
-Keeping environment from one to the next If no infiles specified, use <stdin>.
+Keeping environment from one to the next If no infiles specified, or if one of the infiles is '-', use <stdin>.
 ```